 ArtXHome is a new series on our blog that explores the relationship between art and home design.
-Stay tuned for more blogs about the most popular design trends and the influence of high art on their origins.
+Stay tuned for more blogs about the most popular design trends and the influence of fine art on their origins.

-What may come as a surprise to most is that despite the style embodying Far East cultural themes and styles, it is a distinctly European style that originated and popularized in Europe, namely France and England.
+However, what may come as a surprise to most is that despite the style embodying Far East cultural themes and styles, it is a distinctly European style that originated and popularized in Europe, namely France and England.
 Read on to find out more about this fascinating area of style and get inspired to incorporate some Chinoiserie pieces into your home!

 Modern Chinoiserie: Chic and Smooth

 It is safe to say that Chinoiserie never permanently went out of style since its origins in the 17th century.
-If anything, it has evolved to be synonymous with the most elegant style of living; the world’s most famous fashion and interior design moguls are avid fans of the Chinoiserie influence!
+If anything, it evolved to be synonymous with the most elegant style of living; the world’s most famous fashion and interior design moguls are avid fans of the Chinoiserie influence!